18.104.22.168 Common benefit rates

 Indexation (1.1.I.100) of benefit rates

-These rates are indexed to changes in the CPI, other than as specified below in relation to single principal carers with an activity test exemption, who receive a rate equal to the maximum rate of PPS, including pension supplement.
+These rates are indexed to changes in the CPI, other than as specified below in relation to single principal carers with an exemption from mutual obligation requirements, who receive a rate equal to the maximum rate of PPS, including pension supplement.

 The effective dates of indexation are 20 March and 20 September each year.
 The March indexation is based on the CPI change from June to December preceding the indexation date.
 The September indexation is based on the CPI change from December to June preceding the indexation date.
 If CPI fell in the period special rules apply.

-Act reference: SSAct Part 3.16 Indexation and adjustments of amounts
+Act reference: SSAct Part 3.16 Indexation and adjustment of amounts

 Indexation of PPS (22.214.171.124)